Directed by James A Contner

 - Applied Phlebotinum: Toth's "creepy stick thing", the ferula-gemina.
 "It splits one person in half, distilling personality traits into two separate bodies."

-- Artistic License Gun Safety: Averted; Xander unloads his pistol before handing it to Buffy.
+- Artistic License Gun Safety: Averted; Xander unloads the revolver before handing it to Buffy.

 - Artistic License Martial Arts: Buffy complains about the unrealistic fight scenes in the Chop Sockey movie.